 AT&T is said to offer a mobile 5G hot spot device, the Nighthawk hot spot costs $499 upfront with a 5G data plan that includes 15 GB of data for $70 per month.
 As of now, it does not show 5g Specifications on their website only 4G.

 T-Mobile offers very limited 5G in a few cities and it doesn’t work in buildings.
 The 5G plan is available in pockets of select cities with their regular rate plan at no additional cost.

 Their future projection after combining their company with Sprint says: “By 2024, the New T‑Mobile network will have approximately double the total capacity and triple the total 5G capacity of T‑Mobile and Sprint combined, with 5G speeds four to six times what they could achieve on their own.

 With Sprint’s expansive 2.5 GHz spectrum, T‑Mobile’s nationwide 600 MHz spectrum, and other combined assets, the New T‑Mobile plans to create the highest capacity network in U.S. history.”

 5G is still in its very early infancy stage and Verizon, Sprint, and T-Mobile are your only network options in the United States at this time.
 Besides Advertising Hype and a plan to move forward, it is a ways off in so many respects to everyone.
 But this is most certainly the very exciting future of Smartphone and Wireless communications and heading for 6G!!!

-The story of the Smartphone is so amazing and interesting it would be hard to make all of this up.
-It is so intricately entwined in the ingenuity of mankind and the necessity to continue to discover and grow as a species.
+The story of the Smartphone is so amazing and interesting it would be hard to make this entire narrative up.
+It is so intricately entwined in the ingenuity of humanity and the necessity to continue to discover and grow as a species.
 There is always hope!